Covid-19: everything we're doing to support our NHS

 Calling on our network of volunteers

 Outside of our work with the NHS, we have also seen a surge in people volunteering with us.
-Since coronavirus reached the UK, we have had more than 80,000 people share their kindness by becoming community reserve volunteers and have paused registrations for the time being.
+Since Covid-19 reached the UK, we have had more than 80,000 people share their kindness by becoming community reserve volunteers and have paused registrations for the time being.
 A heartfelt thank you to all who have registered.

 Our community reserve volunteers have been helping the community to get back on track and doing whatever is needed most.
-For the past few months, we have had volunteers working at food banks to help meet the increased demand due to the impact of coronavirus.
+For the past few months, we have had volunteers working at food banks to help meet the increased demand due to the impact of Covid-19.
 Working with the authorities, we are exploring how we can continue to most effectively get our volunteers helping all over the country.

 Quarantine is hard and we're there to help